nfredmond/DOT-Dashboard/combined_documentation.md

     `supabase.table("jobs").update({"status": "completed", "completed_at": supabase_py.func.now()}).eq("id", job["id"]).execute()`
     `# Maybe also update scenarios table to mark it as completed or store summary metrics.`

-In this pseudo-code, the worker continually looks for new jobs, runs the model (placeholder functions `run_trip_distribution`, etc., represent the actual CAMP logic), and writes results.
+In this pseudo-code, the worker continually looks for new jobs, runs the model (placeholder functions `run_trip_distribution`, etc., represent the actual GreenChAMP (Green DOT Chained Activity Modelling Process) logic), and writes results.
 In a real system, you’d likely **parameterize the worker to run one job and exit** (especially in serverless context) or use a message queue push model instead of polling.

 For a Node.js example, a similar approach would use the `@supabase/supabase-js` client: